Dear Fellow Church Members,

 But this isn’t the case for most special needs families.
 It’s estimated that 80% of special needs families do not attend church.
 And while I don’t know if this heartbreakingly high number is because not all of them are Christian, I do know that there are lots of Christian special needs families who do not attend church because it is too hard to get there on Sundays.
 Because the church is not accommodating their children and so church is more of a burden than a family.
 Because they’ve been hurt by comments their fellow church members or workers have said to them.

 These special needs parents need to spend time worshiping the Lord, where they can release their worries and their children into the hands of loving church members, if only for an hour or two each week.
 They say it takes a village to raise a child, and a special needs child needs an intentional one.
 The church can and should be the place where ALL children are loved and nurtured and accommodated by their church family.

-That, right there is a picture of the church, doing whatever was necessary to bring this man to Jesus.
+That story in Mark 2 is a beautiful picture of the church, doing whatever was necessary to bring this man to Jesus.
 Sure, it required extra effort.
 But that man was a part of their community and they treated him as such.
 And Jesus saw the faith of those men who served the man with a disability.
 There are so many places in scripture where those with disabilities or diseases were outcast, unwelcome.
 Jesus never treated them as such, and neither should we.
 He always loved and welcomed them.